Become an Arts and Cultural Leader with a Graduate Degree Tailored to Your Needs

 Here at Drexel, we work with your strengths, expand your capabilities, and give you the tools, resources, and experiences you need to fulfill your passion for arts and culture.
-We believe that successful leaders are adaptive, resourceful, strategic, and connected, and our arts administration programs build those capacities in you.
+We believe that successful leaders are adaptive, resourceful, strategic, and connected, and our renowned arts administration programs build those capacities in you.

-Through integrating management theory and practice, organizational case studies, exposure to leading arts executives and thinkers, self-study, and academic research, Drexel’s arts administration programs prepare you for leadership in the field.
-The campus program, one of the oldest in the nation, draws on the city and region’s rich tapestry of arts and culture organizations to build your professional network and provide hands-on learning experiences, while the online program draws upon some of the country’s smartest arts leaders as mentors, teachers, and guides.
-Each program shares the same curriculum, with classes that address arts, commerce, research, and technology in a multi-disciplinary course of study.
-At Drexel, you’ll develop skills in marketing, fundraising, management and policy in preparation for a career as a community leader in arts and culture.
+Through integrating management theory and practice, exposure to leading arts executives and thinkers, self-study, and academic research, Drexel’s arts administration programs prepare you for leadership in the field.
+The on-campus program, one of the oldest in the nation, draws on the city and region’s rich tapestry of arts and culture organizations to build your professional network and provide hands-on learning experiences, while the online program draws upon some of the country’s brightest arts leaders as mentors, teachers, and guides.
+Each program shares the same curriculum, with the flexibility to take both on campus and online courses.
+You can also set your own pace of study and complete your degree in as little as 15 months or at your own pace while working full time.

-For additional information about our online program:
+For information about our online program:

-Arts Administration online
+Arts Administration Online

 The Drexel Arts Administration Graduate Programs are proud members of leading arts service and education organizations, including the Association of Arts Administration Educators, Americans for the Arts, and the Greater Philadelphia Cultural Alliance.